operatorofthings/basil-and-basilica/README.md

-# Pepper & Church Reloaded
+# Basil & Basilica

 Modernized save editor for **Salt and Sanctuary** built on the original “Pepper and Church” tool by [inner_fears](https://www.nexusmods.com/users/39167990) and [Goldenrevolver](https://www.nexusmods.com/users/4366065).
 The upstream NexusMods release is available at https://www.nexusmods.com/saltandsanctuary/mods/68 (last updated 28 Jan 2023).
-This fork keeps the project alive with quality‑of‑life fixes and support for the current PC build (1.0.2.2).
+This fork—**Basil & Basilica**—keeps the project alive with quality-of-life fixes, refreshed branding, and support for the current PC build (1.0.2.2).

 ## Highlights

-- **Reloaded branding:** “Pepper & Church Reloaded” keeps the familiar name while signaling the refreshed codebase.
+- **Basil & Basilica branding:** A playful nod to the old Pepper & Church theme, now leaning into basil leaves plus basilica silhouettes for icons and splash screens.
+Reuse the classic spice icons from the original or drop new `.ico` assets into `Properties/Resources` to make the menu art pop.
 - **Salt and Sanctuary 1.0.2.2 support:** Handles the enhanced save format, new sanctuary IDs, and large inventories without throwing exceptions.
 - **Graceful fallback logic:** Unknown sanctuaries or merchants are still editable thanks to placeholder rows and automatic ID handling.
-- **Ready-to-ship build:** A Release configuration produces an `.exe` suitable for GitHub Releases; the repo itself stays clean of copyrighted game assets.
+- **Ready-to-ship build:** Release builds produce a single `.exe` while the repo itself stays clean of copyrighted game assets.

 ## Getting Started